Green Hill School (Chehalis, Washington): 20th century

-In the early 20th century, Green Hill students had a band that would march in local parades and celebrations, often times to raise funds for the school and student activities.
+In the early 20th century, Green Hill students had a band that would march in local parades and celebrations, oftentimes to raise funds for the school and student activities.
 Fundraisers sometimes included performing in minstrel shows, a common activity at the time, often at theaters in the city.
 Students were taught a variety of vocational trades, including shop and farming.

 During the 1920s, housing space for students was found lacking with a shortage of 70 beds.
 A tent was used as temporary housing and the original dormitory's first floor was remodeled into sleeping quarters.
 Students, under supervision, helped to construct a 40 × 148 ft dairy barn on the grounds beginning in late 1924.
 The training school during the 1920s provided their own milk by using a stable of cows; the dairy production also provided for the needs of the Grand Mound girls' school.
 Green Hill, continuing to field a band, organized an orchestra and pupils were taught music theory.

 The school faced severe damages totaling $2 million from the 1949 Olympia earthquake.
 Two buildings were torn down in the aftermath and two dormitories were declared as condemned.
-Over 30 boys were sent home, to be recalled back later, due to crowded conditions from the lack of housing at the school.
+Over 30 boys were sent home, to be recalled later, due to crowded conditions from the lack of housing at the school.

 Despite being a place of incarcerated individuals, the training school initially did not have any fencing or attentive security, allowing students to escape with some ease until the 1970s.
-Building a security fence became of importance in the late 1950s and early 1960s due to a larger amount of escapes and subsequent increases in crime, particularly auto theft and property damage, caused by the runaways.
+Building a security fence became of importance in the late 1950s and early 1960s due to a larger number of escapes and subsequent increases in crime, particularly auto theft and property damage, caused by the runaways.
 Attempts to fund and build a security fence were undertaken in 1963.
 Considered unnecessary by the superintendent of Green Hill at the time, large settlements paid out by the state due to the escapee damages had surpassed the cost of constructing a fence.
 Though it passed the state Senate, it failed to pass the House by the session deadline.
 With the negative attention on escapes and runaway crimes, the facility, by way of the student council, undertook a public relations tour in Chehalis and Centralia during the early 1970s.
 Students volunteered on various projects in the Twin Cities, including clearing land during the early stages of the creation of Stan Hedwall Park, repairing damages due to floods at the Southwest Washington Fairgrounds, and assisting senior citizens in helping to maintain their yards and homes.

 The facility undertook the moniker, Green Hill School, and the grounds, listed as 35 acre, were officially annexed by the city in 1972.